Diversity & Accessibility Scholarship

 When will I be notified of a scholarship award?

-All applicants will receive notification via email approximately six weeks after the application deadline.
+All applicants will receive notification via email approximately five days after the application deadline.

 How does the evaluation process work?